adsoncostanzifilho/TextMining/README.md

 follow the instructions.

-Once you have the Twitter API autorization you must create an R file called `twitter_credentias.R` inside the `app/credentials` folder.
+Once you have the Twitter API autorization you must create an R file called `twitter_credentials.R` inside the `app/credentials` folder.
 The file must have 5 objects: api\_key, api\_secret, access\_token, access\_secret, and app\_name.

 ### Credential File Example

-The `twitter_credentias.R` file should follow the template below:
+The `twitter_credentials.R` file should follow the template below:

     # set Twitter API parameters